Shady Side Academy: History

 Shady Side Academy was founded as an all-male day school in 1883, on Aiken Avenue in the East End neighborhood of Shadyside, Pittsburgh.
 In 1922, the Senior School was established on its current suburban campus in Fox Chapel.
 This move also resulted in Shady Side becoming a boarding school, first with a traditional seven-day program and, later, with the school's weekday program.

 A later merger in the early 1940s with another local boys' private school, The Arnold School, resulted in the creation of another new campus: a Junior School, located in Pittsburgh's Point Breeze and serving Pre-kindergarten through fifth grade students.

 In the 1950s, the academy purchased an estate less than a mile from the Senior School campus, creating a middle school for grades six through eight.

 In 1973, the Senior School embraced the concept of co-education.
 It began admitting female students (popularly referred to, particularly in newspapers, as "The Shady Ladies") for the first time.
 The Junior and Middle Schools followed suit in the 1990s, with the first K-12 "Lifer" female students graduating in 2007.
 The last all-male class at the academy was the Middle School Form II (eighth grade) class of 1998, which became co-educated upon entering the Senior School in 1999.
-It was also the last class at the Middle School to follow a tie and jacket dress code.
+It was also the last class at the Middle School to follow the tie-and-jacket dress code.

 Opening in the fall of 2007, Shady Side added a pre-kindergarten located on the Junior School campus.
-The total enrollment across all grades fluctuates but is generally about 1000 students, with about 500 of them enrolled in the Senior School (grades 9-12 or "Forms" III-VI).
+The total enrollment across all grades fluctuates but is generally about 1,000 students, with about 500 enrolled in the Senior School (grades 9-12 or "Forms" III-VI).